-Over the last few months, we have been collaborating with the Bullock Texas State History Museum to shine a light on the behavioral ethics concepts, such as moral muteness, moral myopia and ethical fading, which often support the pervasive use of propaganda.
+Over the last few months, Ethics Unwrapped has been collaborating with the Bullock Texas State History Museum to shine a light on the behavioral ethics concepts, such as moral muteness, moral myopia and ethical fading, which often support the pervasive use of propaganda.
 Given the bruising election cycle that our country has been going through this year, we also saw an opportunity to explore a problem widely recognized by members of both political parties—national media coverage has become almost issue-free.
 Nearly all the public sees reported are the character flaws of the various candidates and who is ahead and who is behind in the polls.
 The facts, issues, and substance are all largely ignored.
 Coverage instead focuses on unsubstantiated rumors, name-calling of the worst kind, sensationalized details, and non-substantive issues.
 Indeed, during the election, both major presidential candidates were repeatedly attacked for using propaganda, for secretly wanting to become dictators, and (in confirmation of Godwin’s law) being potential Hitlers.
 Both candidates were the victims of utterly fake news that went viral.
 Any Google search linking either candidate’s name with the words “propaganda,” “dictator,” “totalitarian,” and “Hitler” will produce millions of results for each candidate in roughly similar numbers.

 Please join us in raising the level of thoughtful and productive discourse in our country and around the world. #EthicalLeadership begins with you!